 Recycle electronics?
 Yes!
 Why?
 “E-waste” is the trash created when people throw away old phones, fax machines, hard drives, monitors, lap top computers, and other electronic equipment.
 E-waste is also the fastest growing sector of the waste stream, and that’s not good news for the environment.
 Cell phones, computers, printers, monitors and more are loaded with toxic metals and chemicals that pollute groundwater and contaminate the air.
 They can also poison workers who dismantle the machines if they’re not properly trained.
-You can make a difference by recycling your electronics rather than simply throwing them away.
+You can make a difference by recycling your electronics rather than simply throwing them away in trash cans or skips and bins.
 Here’s how:

 * Take them back – Most stores that sell electronics – including Best Buy, Office Depot, Staples, and phone vendors – have in-store recycling operations where you can drop off everything from phones to computers.
 Look for big bins near the entrance where you can toss smaller items like phones, remote controls, chargers, and cords.
 Take larger items like computers and monitors to the service desk.